andrewphiri/Nkhuku_Management/README.md

 Package [app/src/main/java/and/drew/nkhukumanagement/userinterface/login]

-- This screen has using a horizontal pager to present the user with two screens, a sign up and sign in screen
+- This screen has a horizontal pager to present the user with two screens, a sign up and sign in screen

 ### Sign In Screen